jzabroski/Home/Wildcards/README.md

 [Enforcing Design Constraints with Object Logic](https://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.43.4113&rep=rep1&type=pdf) by Daniel Jackson

+> ## 3.1 Exploring Queries in COM
+> In attempting to use Microsoft COM to implement a novel component architecture, Sullivan and his colleagues came across an interesting anomaly [24].
+COM allows one component to aggregate other components, with the outer component passing off one or more
+> services of inner components as its own, thus avoiding the cost of explicitly delegating service requests from outer to inner.
+Surprisingly, the rules of COM require in such a situation
+> that every service of an inner component be visible through the outer component: in other words, hiding is compromised.
+Since this is clearly not the intent of the designers of COM,
+> the published rules of COM must be amended.
+It turns out to be sufficient to weaken the rules for inner components.
+>
+> Sullivan explored this problem by formalizing the published rules of COM in the Z formal specification language [23].
+He then proved, by hand, a theorem stating that, whenever
+> aggregation is present, hiding is lost.
+By introducing a distinction between ‘legal’ and ‘illegal’ components, he was able to qualify this theorem so that it applies only when the inner
+> components are legal.

+24. Kevin Sullivan, M. Marchukov and D. Socha.
+Analysis of a conflict between interface negotiation and aggregation in Microsoft’s component object model.
+IEEE Transactions on Software Engineering, July/August, 1999.

 > ## 3.2 Checking an Intentional Naming Scheme
 > An intentional naming scheme allows objects to be looked up by their specifications rather
 > than their identities or locations.
 A recent framework supporting this idea [1] allows queries called ‘name specifiers’ in the form of trees of alternating attributes and values.
 These